w3c/wai-curricula/content/content-author/images.md

 {% include excol.html type="middle" %}

-[Intro paragraph TBD].
+Informative images convey information, for example that of a picture or illustration.
+They require a short, clear description provided in the image text alternative or through the adjacent text.

 #### Learning Outcomes for Topic

 Students should be able to:

+* explain how people with disabilities rely on text alternatives for informative images that provide the same information as that of the image
-* provide quality-checked text alternatives for informational images using:
+* provide quality-checked text alternatives for informative images using:
   * clear and descriptive text alternatives associated to the images
   * adjacent text that conveys the same information as the image
 * write textual information as text instead of including text content in an image file